ramezrafla/meteor-oplog-deepdiff/README.md

 ## Usage

-For not, clone this package into your packages/ folder, we'll add it to Atmosphere shortly
+For now, clone this package into your packages/ folder, we'll add it to Atmosphere shortly

 Then `meteor add ramez:oplog-deepdiff`